arnaudgolfouse/gdnative-doc-rs/CONTRIBUTING.md

 - ## Examples

-    If your contribution changes the markdown/html/gut output, it would be good to update the example in `example/dijkstra-map-gd`.
+    If your contribution changes the markdown/html/gut output, it would be good to update the example in `examples/dijkstra-map-gd`.

-	To do so, simply go to `example/dijkstra-map-gd` and run `cargo build`.
+	To do so, simply run `cargo build -p dijkstra-map-gd`.